We are redesigning education and career preparation for middle and high school students.

 At Dearborn STEM Academy, students graduate with deep understanding of the language, concepts and ideas represented in STEM fields.
 Our teachers structure the classroom environment so that students learn to solve problems collaboratively, approach challenges from different perspectives, explain their reasoning, and create new knowledge together.”

 We serve 300 students in grades 6-12.
-In the 2018-2019 school year, the Dearborn will serve 600 students in a brand new, $70 million state-of-the-art STEM facility.
+In the 2018-2019 school year, the Dearborn will move to a brand new, $70 million state-of-the-art STEM facility.
 The school has been thoughtfully designed for 21st century student learning.
 It will feature flexible spaces for collaboration among students and adults and a high capacity for the use of technology.

 Take a narrated tour of the new Dearborn STEM building opening in September 2018.